muhamaddarulhadi/JS-For-Web-Development/README.md

 1. Node.js - https://nodejs.org/en
 2. Expressjs - https://expressjs.com : Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 3. Koa - https://koajs.com : Web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs
 4. Next.js - https://nextjs.org : End-to-end higher-level Web Framework on top of React and Node.js.
 Next.js offers both Server-Rendered and Static Web sites for Web, Desktop, and Mobile devices.
-Mainly used for React
+It is React framework for server render application.
 5. Nuxt - https://nuxt.com : JavaScript library that based on Vue.js, Node.js, Vite and Babel.js.
 Nuxt is inspired by Next.js, which is a framework of similar purpose, based on React.js
 6. Fastify - https://fastify.dev
 7. LoopBack - https://loopback.io : A highly extensible Node.js and TypeScript framework